softwarewng/communicationWhales.github.io/_posts/2020-02-28-sample-markdown.md

 Moreover, we need to identify the grammatical structure, like determining the rules that govern the arrangement of these basic units, much like the syntax in human languages.
 Furthermore, in order to prevent building a "whale-chat bot" that can communicate with sperm whales without our understanding, we need to link the behavioral date with the codas.
 As far as we know, a Language Model hasn't been implemented yet, however, a roadmap has been laid out.
 They intend to use unsupervised translation.
 An example here shows how it should work.
 ![](https://communicationWhales.github.io/assets/img/document_5341304067555603485.gif)
 We have here two different languages.
 Each word produces multi-dimensional vector representations known as embeddings.
 When these embedding of different words are grouped together they create a geometrical shape.
 If the shape of these different languages is aligned, it means that they have the same meaning.
 With this unsupervised method, correlation can be established directly from the embeddings themselves without the need for supervision.
 But for this to work, we'll need a lot of **DATA**.
-Not just codas, but also behavioral data, .....  data.
+Not just codas, but also behavioral, location, territorial.... etc data.

 ## Conclusion